-As regards brownfields, action is being taken in order to revitalize unadopted areas making them an active part of the urban territory.
-Many areas have already been recovered and generally assigned for residential use, public gardens, shops and public areas while activities for the reorganization of "megasites", especially those located in the Southern regions of Italy, are still very low with respect to actual potential.
+As regards brownfields, action is being taken in order to revitalize abandoned areas making them an active part of the urban territory.
+Many areas have already been recovered and generally assigned for residential use, public gardens, shops and public areas while activities for the reorganization of "megasites", especially those located in the Southern regions of Italy, are still very low with respect to the actual potential.

 In case of diffuse contamination, the most efficient action is to undertake preventive activities aimed at mitigating the pressure.
 This can be done by: improving controls of emissions to air and water; limiting the use and distribution of potentially contaminating substances; defining quality criteria for products used in agriculture and limiting the quantities of fertilizers used (according to their composition).
 The quality of sewage sludge used in agriculture is defined by Directive 86/278/EEC.
 This was implemented with Legislative Decree 99/92 while Ministerial Decree MiPAF 19/04/99 "Code of Good Agricultural Practices" focuses on the correct use of fertilizers in order to avoid a surplus of nutritional elements.
 Legislative Decree 152/06, Part 3 "Regulations for protecting soil, combating desertification, protecting waters from pollution and managing water resources" provides indications on interventions for mitigating water pollution from nitrates and establishes (Annex 7) the regional identification of Nitrate Vulnerable Zones (NVZ) as well as zones vulnerable to plant protection products.
-The definition of NVZs is a complicated process that derives from the intersection of soil's protective capacities and hydrogeological characteristics with respect to agricultural loads and water quality data (Figures 8.13 and 8.14).
+The definition of NVZs is a complicated process that derives from the intersection of soil's protective capacities and hydrogeological characteristics with respect to agricultural loads and water quality data (Figures 8.17 and 8.18).
+These zones were identified at different times throughout the country.
+Aosta Valley, Trento and Bolzano were excluded since they do not have this problem.
+An estimate, at basin scale, of contamination of water bodies including local and diffuse contamination phenomena is also provided by Directive 2000/60/EC (Water Directive).